 Whether you're a beginner or a seasoned pro, a Practice Guitar Amp is a necessary piece of kit for all guitar players.
 Here's all you need to know about the best practice guitar amps available today.

-The term "practice amp" refers to any smaller, portable amp that's suitable for practice at home.
-However, this generic term belies the fact that this is the most versatile type of guitar amp available: ideal for beginners or professional musicians; for playing at home or recording in the studio; and sometimes even for gigging!
+The term "practice amp" or "practice guitar amps" refers to any smaller, portable amp that's suitable for practice at home.
+However, don't be fooled by the term "practice" as these amps are often the most versatile type of guitar amp available: ideal for beginners or professional musicians; for playing at home or recording in the studio; and sometimes even for gigging!

 Practice Guitar Amp = Perfect Beginner Amp